anilboy78/healthytrippin/content/finance.md

 _****_

-_These are the basic things which I need to purchase while starting my business.
+These are the basic things which I need to purchase while starting my business.
 The main and most expensive item would be the food truck itself which will cost me $85000 once.
 Cooking utensils are also cost me more in start because at that time I need to buy all the utensils at start but after 1st month it will only cost me very less every month.
 I will also have salary for myself as I will be working full time on my truck.
-Other than these truck maintenance, Licenses and insurance will also cost me monthly._
+Other than these truck maintenance, Licenses and insurance will also cost me monthly.

+I am expecting someone with faith that this business has some potential to be successful in this area or we can say he believes in my idea.
+It will be good if get the stakeholder with same thinking.
+On other hand I also think that banks can also provide me business startup loan if I save some amount so that it will be easy for me to start my project.

+__